kappaservices/kappaservices/README.md

 * Installation	Instructions Provided / Onsite	Installation	Available	for	Additional	Cost <br/>
 * Extensive	Onsite	Maintenance	Kit<br/>

-The ability to upgrade all system components including processor cores, memory, network backplane & available storage is built into The Kappa x community Data Flow Pipeline.
+The ability to upgrade all system components including processor cores, memory, network backplane & available storage is built into The Kappa community Data Flow Pipeline.
 The system will grow along with your computing needs. <br/>

 </b>

 ************************************************************************************************************************
-### Kappa community
+### Kappa turn-key community
 ************************************************************************************************************************

 <b>The kappa community is a turn-key, high performance computing platform designed specifically the Kappa Labs for Data Flow and Data Platform.</b>